Tour des Fiz via the Passage du Dérochoir and Lac d'Anterne

 (17) Turn left towards Ayères via the Sentier Vuacheret.
 The path first descends steeply, then turns south-west on a gentler slope and shortly afterwards reaches a fork.

-(18) Continue to the right along the path, then turn right again at the next crossroads to return to the junction where the circular route begins.
+(18) Continue to the right along the path, then turn right again at the next junction to return to the junction where the circular route begins.

-(4) Walk through the hamlet of Ayères des Pierrières, then follow the route back in the opposite direction to the outward leg and return to the Plaine Joux car park (S/E).
+(4) Cross the hamlet of Ayères des Pierrières, then follow the route in reverse from the outward leg and return to the Plaine Joux car park (S/E).

 Waypoints